WoogearKwon/flutter-study/README.md

 ## Environment
 - IDE: Android Studio 3.6.3
-- Test Devices: Galaxy Note 10, Galaxy Note FE, Galaxy Edge 6 plus I didn't test iOS devices enough so there might be some bugs..
+- Test Devices: Galaxy Note 10, Galaxy Note FE, Galaxy Edge 6 plus

+I didn't test iOS devices enough so there might be some bugs..

-Also Note: There's some issue with the iOS Firebase implementation, and I'm fixing it.
+Also Note: There's some issue with the iOS Firebase implementation what I'm fixing it.

 ## Screenshots
 <img src="images/screenshot.jpg" alt="drawing" width="50%"/>